Drivers of Motivation and Gamification

 We qualified the top 7 gamification elements commonly used and mapped how they motivate learners.
 Each element had a different way of motivating and engaging learners.
-But, from a psychological perspective, each gamification elements falls under a different school of psychology.
+But, from a psychological perspective, each gamification element falls under a different school of psychology.

 See Resource: How gamification elements drive employee motivation?

 Here are the motivators that are derived from our Top 7 gamification elements.

 1. POSITIVE REINFORCEMENT and ACTION-FEEDBACK

 Taken from the BEHAVIOURAL PERSPECTIVE which states that learners will likely be motivated through gamification or game elements that provide immediate feedback either through positive or negative reinforcement.

 Positive reinforcement can be in the form of accumulating points or badges, whereas negative reinforcement can be in the form of deducting points and losing hard-earned badges.

 These types of reinforcement are introduced into a learner’s environment to extract a desirable action from learners.

 2. NEED FOR POWER/SUCCESS/ACHIEVEMENT